wp-plugins/easy-translator-lite/readme.txt

 == Upgrade Notice ==

-= 2.05 =
+= 2.06 =

-Minor changes to the admin page.
+Taking care of some debug notices from WordPress debug mode.

 == Screenshots ==